Gray Media: Gray Communication Systems

 The company was then taken public on NASDAQ's small-cap market in the 2nd quarter 1992.
 The price per share dropped to $8.
-The company put itself-or any part up-for sale by the end of 1992.
-While the board of directors received about 40 offers, Bull Run Corporation purchased the remaining shares of the Gray siblings, who as part of the deal resigned from the board.
+The company put itself, or any part, up for sale by the end of 1992.
+While the board of directors received about 40 offers, Bull Run Corporation eventually stepped in and purchased the remaining shares of the Gray siblings, who as part of the deal resigned from the board.

-New management was put in place at all three TV stations.
+New management took over all three TV stations.
 Bull Run Corporation, primarily owned by J. Mack Robinson, decided to make Gray a Southeast regional media company, expanding its focus beyond the state of Georgia.
 Gray purchased two TV stations (WKYT-TV and WYMT-TV) from the failed and government-seized Kentucky Central Insurance Company in September 1994 after a court challenge to the sale by Kentucky Central builder Garvice Kincaid.

 In 1994 and 1995, Gray purchased two newspapers, the Rockdale Citizen (acquired May 31, 1994) and Gwinnett Post-Tribune (acquired January 1995; quickly renamed Gwinnett Daily Post) and seven advertising weeklies.
 In 1995, the company moved its stock listing to the New York Stock Exchange.
 By this time, Robinson, directly or through Bull Run, owned 44% of the company's stock.
 Gray had started to focus on its TV station segment over the newspaper holding while TV produced more income and the newspapers' income were declining.
 Just months after doubling the Daily Post's staff, one third were laid off and a quarter of The Albany Herald's staff followed in January 1996.
-Newspaper leaders resigned during this period–from the corporate president in late 1995 to the Citizens editor and publisher.
+Newspaper leaders resigned during this period, from the corporate president in late 1995 to the Citizens editor and publisher.

 In 1996, Gray added additional TV stations while entering additional communication industry segments.
-The company was considered in 1996 by Fortune magazine as the 81st fastest growing company, having a 48% percent growth rate.
-WRDW-TV was purchased in January 1996.
-In September 1996 a basket purchase from First American Media, Inc., Gray got two TV stations (WCTV and WVLT-TV), Satellite and Production Business Services, which was renamed Lynqx Communications and PortaPhone paging business.
+In 1996, Fortune considered the company the nation's 81st fastest growing company, with a 48% growth rate, and as if to prove the point, Gray purchased WRDW-TV in January 1996.
+In September of the same year, a basket purchase from First American Media, Inc. earned the company two more TV stations, (WCTV and WVLT-TV), Satellite and Production Business Services, which was renamed Lynqx Communications and PortaPhone paging business.